KygekDev/KygekDev/README.md

 ---

+## About KygekDev's Activity

+I am quite busy right now to have the time and motivation to continue my work as KygekDev.
+I might come back in a few weeks or months after writing this information, with new ideas and projects.
+So please do not worry about me dying, I am still active on Discord but doesn't message as much as it used to be.
+I will let you know when I'm back active.

+---

 ## Latest Information of KygekTeam

 KygekTeam is looking for people that are interested to maintain its repositories, including its PocketMine-MP plugins and other notable projects.
 For more information, please visit [this page](https://kygek.team/lookingfornewmaintainer).